 0609J-01 INTRODUCTION

-significance determination process (SDP) is used in conjunction with Inspection Procedure (IP) 71111.08 “Inservice Inspection ,” to estimate the risk significance of steam generator tube integrity issues that may result in failures to meet licensing bases and regulatory commitments as identified through the in-service inspection program.
+This significance determination process (SDP) is used in conjunction with Inspection Procedure (IP) 71111.08 “Inservice Inspection Activities,” to estimate the risk significance of steam generator tube integrity issues that may result in failures to meet licensing bases and regulatory commitments as identified through the in-service inspection program.

 The SDP is not suitable for assigning significance to findings that involve only programmatic deficiencies in the licensee’s steam generator tube integrity inspection program without knowing the consequence of those deficiencies on actual physical tube integrity.
-If a programmatic deficiency is identified the inspector shall notify NRC headquarters technical staff ()
+If a programmatic deficiency is identified during the inspection, the inspector shall notify NRC headquarters technical staff (NRR/Division of New and Renewed Licenses (DNRL)) in accordance with the guidance in Section 03.04 – Steam Generator (SG) Inspection Activities of IP 71111.08.

-This SDPPhase 2 provides generic guidance for assigning the preliminary “color” to inspection findings when steam generator tube degradation has exceeded tube integrity performance criteria.
+This SDP is entered from the SDP screening questions in Exhibit 1 of IMC 0609 Appendix A, as a result of a degraded SG tube condition involving at least one tube that cannot sustain three times the differential pressure across a tube during normal full power, steady state operation (3ΔPNO) or one or more SGs that violate “accident leakage” performance criterion (i.e., involve degradation that would exceed the accident leakage performance criterion under design basis accident conditions).
+The Phase 2 SDP provides generic guidance for assigning the preliminary “color” to inspection findings when steam generator tube degradation has exceeded tube integrity performance criteria.
 Table 1, Steam Generator Tube Integrity SDP Matrix, found in Section 3, presents the guidance for determining the preliminary significance of steam generator tube integrity findings.

 0609J-02 BACKGROUND

 Typical PRAs account only for the sequences initiated by spontaneous tube rupture events during normal operation.
-In the mid-1980s, NUREG-0844 identified the pressure-induced ruptures in sequences, and NUREG-1150 identified the high-temperature-induced rupture sequences.
+In the mid-1980s, NUREG-0844 identified the pressure-induced ruptures in sequences initiated by steam-side depressurization causing one or more degraded SG tubes to rupture or in sequences caused by failure of the reactor protection system when feedwater is lost (LOFW-ATWS), and NUREG-1150 identified the high-temperature-induced rupture sequences.
 In the mid-1990s, NUREG-1570 collected all of these sequences in one place and evaluated them for a specific level of degradation.
 A few plant-specific PRAs have been updated to incorporate the induced-rupture sequences.
 This SDP incorporates information obtained from the NUREGs and available industry information to provide a generic guidance for assigning a preliminary “color” to inspection findings when tube degradation has violated one or more tube integrity performance criteria.
-For more information regarding the technical basis of this SDP, refer to IMC 0308,
+For more information regarding the core damage accident sequences and the technical basis of this SDP, refer to IMC 0308, Attachment 3, Appendix J, “Technical Basis for Steam Generator Tube Integrity Findings.”

 0609J-03 GUIDANCE